webyrd/quines/README.md

 ### Petite Chez Scheme quick start

-The [Petite Chez Scheme distributions](http://www.scheme.com/download/#sec:petitechezscheme) are located at the [Cadenca Research Systems website](http://www.scheme.com).
+The [Petite Chez Scheme distributions](http://www.scheme.com/download/#sec:petitechezscheme) are located at the [Cadence Research Systems website](http://www.scheme.com).
 The [installation instructions](http://www.scheme.com/download/#sec:install) are clear and concise.
 A quit rundown of relevant commands are as follows:

  * To launch Petite Chez Scheme, simple run `petite` at your system command prompt